 The judge agreed that a decision in the terms of that sort of communication could not amount to an assessment complying with the Act, because it was a generic decision relating to the management of incontinence rather than one reflecting a consideration of the Claimant’s individual needs and well-being.

 [We agree and often use this argument: that’s a policy change about what is appropriate or not in relation to the duty to meet needs and we don’t see why it should not have been consulted over.
-But in light of the McDonald case, it cannot be said that the policy was unlawful, however.
-That doesn’t mean it would have been lawful if it had been automatically applied – that would have been a fetter of discretion.]
+But in light of the McDonald case, if it HAD BEEN CONSULTED OVER PROPERLY, it cannot be said that the policy was automatically unlawful, however – it all depends.
+What is clear is that it would not be lawful if it had been automatically applied – that would have been a fetter of discretion.]

 What happened eventually?